mas-bandwidth/gafferongames/content/post/state_synchronization.md

 Your browser does not support the video tag.
 </video>

+## Quantize Both Sides

 The solution is to quantize the state on both sides.
 This means that on both sides before each simulation step you quantize the entire simulation state as if it had been transmitted over the network.
 Once this is done the left and right side are both extrapolating from quantized state and their extrapolations are very similar.

 Because these quantized values are being fed back into the simulation, you'll find that much more precision is required than snapshot interpolation where they were just visual quantities used for interpolation.
 In the cube simulation I found it necessary to have 4096 position values per-meter, up from 512 with snapshot interpolation, and a whopping 15 bits per-quaternion component in smallest three (up from 9).
 Without this extra precision significant popping occurs because the quantization forces physics objects into penetration with each other, fighting against the simulation which tries to keep the objects out of penetration.
 I also found that softening the constraints and reducing the maximum velocity which the simulation used to push apart penetrating objects also helped reduce the amount of popping.
-The softer your constraints the more attractive this approach is.
-Totally stiff constraints require almost perfect determinism in large stacks.

 <video preload="auto" controls="controls" width="100%">
 <source src="http://new.gafferongames.com/videos/state_synchronization_quantize_both_sides.mp4" type="video/mp4" />